Menu Close

 • HSS-8324

 With up to 24 HSS lanes and 4 MMCX coaxial connections available, the board can be used for numerous applications that require high speed data connectivity with advanced DSP functionality.
 Note that each HSS lane can operate independently or in a bonded configuration if supported by the protocol being used.
-Popular HSS protocols that can be implemented include but are not restricted to Aurora, Interlaken, Serial FPDP, and ODI (Optical Data Interface) with optical or copper connectivity.
+Popular HSS protocols that can be implemented include but are not restricted to Aurora, Interlaken, Serial FPDP, and ODI (Optical Data Interface).

 At power-on, the FPGA is quickly configured with the user program by the SPI x4 serial flash memory device.
 This provides the fast wake-up required for PCI Express.
 The user content can be encrypted with a key that is programmed in the FPGA in non-volatile EFUSEs or can be preserved in volatile memory so long as the on-board battery is not removed.
 This feature makes this product particularly attractive for applications in which protecting the FPGA intellectual property from cloning or reverse engineering is important.